.

 dset

-is the name of an array containing the left-justified name of the data set to which the entry is to be added, or is an integer referencing the data set by number.
+is the name of an array containing the left-justified name of the data set to be accessed, or is an integer referencing the data set by number.
 The data set name can be up to 16 characters long.
 If shorter, it must be terminated by a semicolon, a space or the NUL character.

 mode